NC State Extension Publications

 Skip to Residential Recommendations

 A parasitic wasp, Campoletis sonorensis, kills small budworms.
 Another parasitic wasp, Cardiochiles nigriceps, kills large budworms.
 Paper wasps also prey on tobacco budworms.
 Bigeye bugs,damsel bugs, minute pirate bugs, and spiders also prey on tobacco budworms.
 Several diseases, including the microsporidian Nosema heliothidis, also impact budworm populations.
 Because tobacco budworms have many weed hosts that are never sprayed with insecticides, budworms are not likely to be resistant to most insecticides labeled for residential landscape use.
 It's kind of tricky to control insect and mite pests of roses and other flowering plants because the flowers attract pollinators.
 Killing pollinators is un-American!
 However, rose buds can be protected by spraying them with a pyrethroid insecticide.
 These pesticides have a long residual life that could harm pollinators BUT the residue remains on the outside of the sepals.
 When the bud opens, the sepals curve downward away from the petals and anthers that attract bees and butterflies.
 A number of pyrethroid insecticides are now on the market for homeowner use in the landscape.
 Most big box stores and garden centers carry permethrin, lambda cyhalothrin, bifenthrin, and other pyrethroids.
+When used as directed, pyrethroids are very toxic to insects but are not particularly hazardous to humans and pets (other than fish-avoid using pyrethroids around pools, ponds, and streams).

 References